isomerpages/nlb-reference/_business-management/business-resource-guide.md

 This ebook looks at the emerging trend of disruptive innovation in the modern global business environment, and how companies can adopt ambidexterity to improve their business and find new markets, while thriving in the new environment.

 * Parmenter, D. (2015).
 [Key performance indicators: Developing, implementing, and using winning KPIs](https://singapore.libraryreserve.com/10/50/en/ContentDetails.htm?id=F1EFF149-F842-4224-A653-BDB42E13F7D7) (3rd ed).
-New Jersey: John Wiley & Sons, Inc. Retrieved from OverDrive.
+New Jersey: John Wiley &amp; Sons, Inc. Retrieved from OverDrive.

 This ebook is a comprehensive guide on Key Performance Indicators (KPIs), looking at how KPIs can be used by organisations to assess and encourage performance.
 It also includes templates and checklists which company leaders can use when formulating their KPIs.